thanveerulaklam/brandemen/README.md

 This is a **client-side only prototype** with the following limitations:

-1. **P2P Not Fully Implemented**: WebRTC signaling would require a signaling server
-2. **Single-User Demo**: Messages are currently local-only
+1. **Tab-Only Communication**: BroadcastChannel only works within the same browser (across tabs/windows), NOT across different browsers or devices
-3. **No Persistence**: All messages are lost on refresh
+2. **No Persistence**: All messages are lost on refresh

-For full P2P functionality, you would need:
-- A signaling server (WebSocket-based)
-- Peer discovery mechanism
-- STUN/TURN servers for NAT traversal
+3. **No Cross-Device**: Users on different devices won't see each other's messages

+### Why?
+BroadcastChannel is a browser API that allows same-origin communication between tabs.
+It's perfect for testing and demos, but limited to a single browser instance.

+### To Enable Cross-Device Messaging:
+You would need a WebSocket server:
+- Node.js + Socket.io backend
+- Message broadcasting to all connected clients
+- Real-time synchronization across all devices

 ## 🔮 Future Enhancements